Diffusion-Shock PDEs for Deep Learning on Position-Orientation Space: Regularised Diffusion-Shock Filtering on the Space of Positions Orientations

 to generate the diffusion for gauge frame RDS filtering.
 One reason for this choice is that $\nabla^{[0], U}$ is the only gauge frame Lie-Cartan connection that is metric compatible with any data-driven invariant metric (App.~\ref{app:properties_lie_cartan}).
 It moreover has a number of computational advantages compared to the Laplace-Beltrami operator: (1) it does not depend on the structure functions, and (2) all derivatives are of second order, whereas the Laplace-Beltrami operator has both second and first order derivatives.
 This data-driven Laplacian has been used in the past, e.g. \cite{franken2009cedos}.
 Similarly, the gauge frame TR-TV flow from \cite{smets2021tvflow} implicitly uses a divergence induced by $\nabla^{[0], U}$.

 One expects diffusion to be well-behaved, e.g. smoothing.
-In fact, diffusions generated by the Laplace-Beltrami operator are even analytic; equivalently, we say that the Laplace-Beltrami operator is sectorial: \begin{definition}[Sectorial Operators] Operator $(A, D(A))$ is called \emph{sectorial} if $A$ generates an analytic semigroup \cite[Thm.~II.4.6]{engel2000analyticsemigroup}. \end{definition} For completeness, we provide a short proof of the sectoriality of the Laplace-Beltrami operator. \begin{remark} In the following results, we will be working with function spaces defined with respect to the measure $\mu_\mathcal{G}$ induced by the Riemannian metric, which will differ from the Haar measure when $\mathcal{G}$ is not invariant.
-We simplify notation by omitting the measure in the function space notation (e.g. $\Ltwo(G, \mu_\mathcal{G}) \to \Ltwo(G)$).
-The sectoriality can be carried over to the Haar measure case if desired, since the two measures are absolutely continuous with respect to each other.\footnote{We relate the operator with the Riemannian measure $\mu_\mathcal{G}$ to the one with the Haar measure $\mu$ using unitary $\sqrt{\diff \mu_\mathcal{G} / \diff \mu}$, which preserves sectoriality.} \end{remark} \begin{lemma}[Laplace-Beltrami Operator Sectoriality] Let $G$ be a geodesically complete manifold with respect to Riemannian metric $\mathcal{G}$.
-Then the Laplace-Beltrami operator $(\laplace_\mathcal{G}, H^2(G))$ is sectorial. \end{lemma} \begin{proof} By Green's identities, the Laplace-Beltrami operator is symmetric and negative on $C_c^\infty(G)$, since
+In fact, diffusions generated by the Laplace-Beltrami operator are even analytic; equivalently, we say that the Laplace-Beltrami operator is sectorial: \begin{definition}[Sectorial Operators] Operator $(A, D(A))$ is called \emph{sectorial} if $A$ generates an analytic semigroup \cite[Thm.~II.4.6]{engel2000analyticsemigroup}. \end{definition} For completeness, we provide a short proof of the sectoriality of the Laplace-Beltrami operator. \begin{remark} In the following results, we will be working with function spaces defined with respect to the measure $\mu_\G$ induced by the Riemannian metric, which will differ from the Haar measure when $\G$ is not invariant.
+We simplify notation by omitting the measure in the function space notation (e.g. $\Ltwo(G, \mu_\G) \to \Ltwo(G)$).
+The sectoriality can be carried over to the Haar measure case if desired, since the two measures are absolutely continuous with respect to each other.\footnote{We relate the operator with the Riemannian measure $\mu_\G$ to the one with the Haar measure $\mu$ using unitary $\sqrt{\diff \mu_\G / \diff \mu}$, which preserves sectoriality.} Additionally, we use $H^2(G)$ to denote the Sobolev space of functions on $G$ with square integrable weak derivatives to second order \cite{Hebey2006SobolevManifolds}, which will turn out to be the domain of the Laplacians. \end{remark} \begin{lemma}[Laplace-Beltrami Operator Sectoriality] Let $G$ be a geodesically complete manifold with respect to Riemannian metric $\G$.
+Then the Laplace-Beltrami operator $(\laplace_\G, H^2(G))$ is sectorial. \end{lemma} \begin{proof} By Green's identities, the Laplace-Beltrami operator is symmetric and negative on $C_c^\infty(G)$, since